RebeccaColquhoun/rebeccacolquhoun.github.io/service.md

 ## Positions of Responsibility
 I am passionate about equality, diversity and inclusion.
 I was involved with the student-led audit of BAME diversity and inclusion within the department of Earth Sciences, University of Oxford.
 I, along with one of the named report authors, wrote about the audit for Astronomy and Geoscience, the magazine of the Royal Astronomical Society, which can be found [here](https://academic.oup.com/astrogeo/article/61/5/5.40/5906544

+I am co-founder and co-student-lead of the LGBTQ+ affinity group in the department.

 Within a departmental setting, I:
 +	January 2021 – present – graduate student rep on Athena Swan self-assessement team
 +	October 2020 – present – graduate rep on department Workplace and Equality committee.